Waves of economic development: Third-wave economic development

 Third-wave was first identified in the early 1990s, and is marked by a declining emphasis on industrial attraction and retention and an increasing focus on strategies such as public-private partnerships, establishing regional networks, developing industrial clusters, and increasing human capital.

 Third-wave economic development focuses on “broadening of the foundation for effective economic development.”
 It also stresses the importance of nurturing and advancing local and sectoral resources resulting in more complex economic development planning.
-States increasingly see themselves as key players in an evolving international economic competition – one that requires third-wave efforts to shift to an industry-wide perspective, and in many instances improves the socio-economic standing of its citizens through equity planning during the strategic economic development process.
+States increasingly see themselves as key players in an evolving international economic competition – one that requires third-wave efforts to shift to an industry-wide perspective, and in many instances improve the socio-economic standing of its citizens through equity planning during the strategic economic development process.

 Fourth-wave economic development

 This wave is also called sustainable economic development, and includes strategies that enhance environmental quality and self-sufficiency.
-In this context, sustainability refers to the process economic developers employ to determine a balanced approach to development that take into consideration "a full range of economic, environmental, and social characteristics that together comprise 'community,'" or development that conciliates historically conflicting stakes: promotion of the economy, equitable distribution of economic growth, and the preservation of the natural environment.
+In this context, sustainability refers to the process economic developers employ to determine a balanced approach to development that takes into consideration "a full range of economic, environmental, and social characteristics that together comprise 'community,'" or development that reconciles historically conflicting stakes: promotion of the economy, equitable distribution of economic growth, and the preservation of the natural environment.